graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

         // For output graphs, map the 'User' data model class to the output object graph type 'UserGraphType' this.RegisterTypeMapping<User, UserGraphType>();

-        // For input graphs, map the 'User' data model class to the input object graph type 'UserGraphType' this.RegisterTypeMapping<User, UserInputGraphType>();
+        // For input graphs, map the 'User' data model class to the input object graph type 'UserInputGraphType' this.RegisterTypeMapping<User, UserInputGraphType>();

         // For input or output graphs, map the 'Vector' class/struct to the scalar graph type 'VectorGraphType'